-Trevor Allen joined Peet in April 2012.

-Mr Allen has almost 40 years' experience in the corporate and commercial sectors, primarily as a corporate and financial adviser to Australian and international public and privately owned companies.
+Trevor Allen joined Peet in April 2012, with almost four decades of experience in the corporate and financial sectors, primarily as a corporate and financial advisor to Australian and international public and privately-owned companies.

-Mr Allen is an Independent Non-Executive Director of Freedom Foods Group Limited, where he chairs its Audit and Risk Management Committee and is a member of its Remuneration Committee.
-He is also an Alternate Director, Company Secretary and Public Officer of Australian Fresh Milk Holdings Pty Ltd and Fresh Dairy One Pty Ltd. These are joint venture companies, which have been formed to hold various dairy sector investments as part of the Freedom Group.
+Mr Allen is an Independent Non-executive Director of Freedom Foods Group Limited, where he chairs its Audit and Risk Management Committee and is a member of its Remuneration Committee.
+He is also an Alternate Director, Company Secretary and Public Officer of Australian Fresh Milk Holdings Pty Ltd and Fresh Dairy One Pty Ltd.

-He is a Non-executive Director of Eclipx Limited, where he chairs its Audit Committee and is a member of its Remuneration Committee.
-He is also a Non-executive Director of Yowie Group Limited, where he has recently been appointed as Interim Chair.
+In addition, Mr Allen is Non-executive Director of Eclipx Group Limited, where he chairs its Audit and Risk Management Committee and is a member of its Remuneration Committee.
+He has recently been appointed as a non-executive director of TopCo Investments Pte Ltd, a Singapore company which is the holding company of Real Pet Food Company Limited.